 Use AND

-between complete conditions, for example: WHERE marketingMethod !=
+between complete conditions, for example: WHERE marketing_method !=

-"ADS" AND marketingMethod != "ORGANIC"
+"ADS" AND marketing_method != "ORGANIC"

 .
 You can't use AND

-between values in a
+between values in

 .